-The Fund invests a substantial amount of its assets in issuers located in a single country or a limited number of countries.
-When a Fund concentrates its investments in this manner, it assumes the risk that economic, regulatory, political and social conditions in those countries may have a significant impact on their investment performance and could affect the income from, or the value or liquidity of, the Fund's portfolio.
-Unanticipated or sudden political or social developments may cause uncertainty in the markets and as a result adversely affect the Fund's investments.
-Foreign issuers may not be subject to the same uniform accounting, auditing and financial reporting standards and practices as used in the United States.
-Foreign securities markets may also be more volatile and less liquid than U.S. securities and may be less subject to governmental supervision not typically associated with investing in U.S. securities.
-Investment percentages in specific countries are presented in the Schedule of Investments.
+The Fund invests a significant portion of its assets in securities within a single or limited number of market sectors.
+When a Fund concentrates its investments in this manner, it assumes the risk that economic, regulatory, political and social conditions affecting such sectors may have a significant impact on the Fund and could affect the income from, or the value or liquidity of, the Fund's portfolio.
+Investment percentages in specific sectors are presented in the Schedule of Investments.